universal-ctags/ctags/docs/man/ctags.1.rst

 Roles
 ~~~~~~

-*Role* is a newly introduced concept in Universal-ctags.
+*Role* is a newly introduced concept in Universal Ctags.
 Role is a
 concept associated with reference tags, and is not implemented widely yet.

 As described previously in "Kinds", the "kind" field represents the type